samuelroland/KanFF/db/records-management.md

 - start and end: start and end dates of the project
 - state: technical state of the project:
     - Values: 0 = under reflection, 1 = under planning, 2 = semi-active work, 3 = active work, 4 = on break, 5 = reported, 6 = abandoned, 7 = cancelled, 8 = completed.
 - archived: boolean value. if the project is archived or not.
-A project can be archived only if his state is abandoned, cancelled or compled (6, 7 or 8)
+A project can be archived only if his state is abandoned, cancelled or completed (6, 7 or 8)
 - importance and urgency: values 1 to 5 to mesure importance and urgency of the project.
 (1=min and 5=max)
 - visible: boolean value. visible or not outside of the group.
 - logbook_visible: boolean value. can make the logbook visible or note.
 (The logbook make a group of log: user_log_project).